AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module7/README.md

 ### [Exercise 7.0 - Pre-requisites](./ex0.md)

-You will need to install psql to execute the queries in this enablement excercise.
+You will need to install psql to execute the queries in this enablement exercise.
 Depending on your operating system you will have to install Microsoft Power BI or Tableau.
 Windows users can choose between Power BI or Tableau.
 Mac users should install Tableau.

 ### [Exercise 7.1 - Getting Started](./ex1.md)

-In this exercise you will explore the Adobe Experience Platform Query Service User Interface, learn about data sets, find your queries and finaly setup a connection from PSQL.
+In this exercise you will explore the Adobe Experience Platform Query Service User Interface, learn about data sets, find your queries and finally setup a connection from PSQL.

 ### [Exercise 7.2 - Using the Query Service](./ex2.md)